 This Guideline is intended to inform and help employees and managers when dealing with grievances against reviewable employment decisions in the context of employment under Part 7 of the Public Sector Act 2009.

-Management of Unsatisfactory Performance Including Misconduct
+Download the Management of Unsatisfactory Performance Guideline (PDF, 503KB)

 This Guideline is primarily intended to help employees and agencies in the public sector decide what to do when offered gifts or benefits in the course of employment activities.
 This Guideline should also be considered by public sector employees when giving gifts to others.